Connorrichter4/hangman/README.md

         - if wrong letter is guessed begin drawing hangman
         - show guesses remaining
         - if player loses reveal chosen word
-    Bronze:
+    Silver:
         - meet MVP
         - add additional option for single player
         - use dictionary api to select random word for player to guess
         - give extra points for fewer missed guesses
-    Silver:
+    Gold:
         - create a challenge mode to see how many words a player can guess correctly in a certain amount of time
-    Gold:
         - allow players to select different hangman styles
         - add help functionality if player becomes stuck